QMallon/BasicDiscordBotj/README.md

 # BasicDiscordBotj
-Basic DIscord bot using java Discord4j
+Basic DIscord bot using java Discord4j basically creating what I did in python again but in Java